SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-overview.md

 These themes have been designed for readability, so you might find them to be useful starting points for creating custom themes.
 For more information about default themes, see [SharePoint site theming: JSON schema](sharepoint-site-theming-json-schema.md).

+In addition to the default themes, you can select from supplementary themes.
+The following customizations are available:

+* Light themes: Gold, Teal, Dark Blue, Indigo, Plum, Warm Gray
+* Dark themes: Red, Green, Purple, Gray

 ## Selecting a modern theme

 <!-- Verify that it's okay to use the concept of "modern" themes/pages here? -->